Hygrocybe miniata - Vermillion Waxcap

 Not distinctive.

-Woodland clearings and closely cropped or mown acid grassland where artificial fertilisers are not spread; also sometimes found on heathland.
+Woodland clearings and closely cropped or mown acid grassland where artificial fertilisers are not spread; also sometimes found on sandy heathland.

 Season